hazzik/hazzik.github.io/_drafts/drop-down-lists-solved.md

 *magic-strings can be easily solved by using of constans, and so because of that, I prefere using string over dynamic properties.

-PS: Возможности MvcExtensions для расширения старого доброго ASP.NET MVC просто безграничны.
+PS: The MvcExtensions abilities to extend ASP.NET MVC are limitless